forgeservicelab/forge.resource-usage-reporting/README.txt

 TODO:
 - separate reporting for the big data nodes

-- better precision to take into account VM run time
+KNOWN WEAKNESSES / "FEATURES"
-  - Now all VM are counted per day  and assumed to be concurrently running whether or not their life time was 1 min or 24 h
+- Instances are counted per day  and assumed to be concurrently running whether or not their life time was 1 min or 24 h.
+  This may show higher utilisation than there in reality is.
+- No zero statistics is reported for the project which do not have any Volumes (on current day when the script is run) or Instances (between start and end)
+- Volumes, Quotas and Instances cannot be used in same run.
+  First is Volumes, then Quotas and if still not exited, then Instances.

 Main author: jarno.laitinen@csc.fi